FAQs: Admission Process

-Once admitted, all students are required to submit an official copy of their high school transcripts in order to verify their graduation dates.
+Once admitted, all students are required to submit an official copy of their high school transcripts to verify their graduation dates.
 Students' transcripts will also be reviewed to ensure that they have maintained a continued level of academic achievement.
 A serious downturn in a student's senior year could result in the rescinding of an admission offer.

 USC does not accept first-year or transfer applications for spring admission.
 However, a small number of fall applicants will be offered spaces in the spring semester.

 Yes, it is possible for students who completed high school with a GED to be admitted to USC.
 However, such students will still need to meet all other transfer requirements (at least 30 transferable semester college units, strong academic record, etc.) and must also provide official transcripts of all high school coursework they attempted, in addition to providing an official copy of their GED.
+They may also provide a letter of explanation along with their GED or completion certificate.

 We suggest that first-year applicants take all SAT and/or ACT exams by December of their senior year.
 Although we will accept scores from later sittings, we cannot guarantee that your results will reach us in time to be considered by our admission committee.